-Eligibility is limited to public housing authorities (PHAs) that operate one or more public housing projects and meet the following criteria:
+Eligibility is limited to public housing authorities (PHAs) that operate 1 or more public housing projects and meet the following criteria:

-- Have a minimum project size of 200 households in which at least one resident is less than 65 years old
+- Have a minimum project size of 100 households in which at least 1 resident is less than 65 years old

-- Have at least 40% of households, excluding elderly households, that report no earned income in the Office of Public and Indian Housing (PIH) Inventory Management System (IMS) or IMS/PIC, previously know as the Office of Public and Indian Housing Information Center (PIC).
+- Have at least 40% of households, excluding elderly households, that report no earned income in the Public and Indian Housing Information Center (PIC).